OpenVAA/voting-advice-application/docs/candidate-app/password-validation.md

 ### Changing and creating new requirements

 All validation rules are defined in the `passwordValidation` function.
 New requirements can be added and existing ones changed by modifying `ValidationDetail` objects of the result.

+It should be noted that both [`passwordValidation.ts`](/frontend/src/lib/utils/passwordValidation.ts) and [`passwordValidationCopy.ts`](/backend/vaa-strapi/src/util/passwordValidationCopy.ts) need to be updated until the files are merged to prevent accidental differences between frontend and backend validation.

 The order of one group of requirements (positive, negative enforced, negative non-enforced) is the same order they are shown to the user in the validation UI.
 Below are examples of both types of requirements that can be used as a guide to creating new requirements.
 If necessary, new help functions can be defined in the file to help with validating a specific aspect of the password.